 Steveston is a great family-friendly spot to visit in Richmond BC

 I usually hang out in a part of Richmond called Steveston with my family.
 We visit the Gulf of Georgia Cannery, we grab pizza from the Steveston Pizza Company or sushi from Ichiro’s.
 We always stop at the Sweet Spot for pastries and we love getting coffee from Rocanini because there is an amazing park across the street that my kids have loved to play at for the past 8 years.
 (In the summer it has an incredible water feature too!)

-When I hung out with tourism Richmond, I stayed in the heart of the city and I visited for Chinese New Year so many places were festively decorated.
+When I hung out with tourism Richmond, I stayed in the heart of the city at the Marriott Vancouver Airport Hotel and I visited for Chinese New Year so many places were festively decorated.
 I loved how Aberdeen Center was decked out in beautiful colors and full of people bustling around and Richmond Center Mall had gorgeous hanging lanterns.
 We stopped by the International Buddhist Temple and it was stunningly decorated too.

 One of my favorite restaurants we visited on this trip was one called Silkway Halal.
 There were so many interesting dishes, like this one with beef that you stuffed into pita-like pockets to eat.
 I eat mostly vegetarian with my family so I really appreciated the vegetarian dishes at this restaurant too-they were very flavorful and I have never eaten Chinese food like this before.
 I learned over the course of my trip that there are so many different types of Chinese cuisine.